 - Most patients can resume work and regular activities after the first week.

 A restoration candidate can feel confident about their choices when spending time talking to an expert.
-Meeting with an experienced hair transplant specialist like Dr. Torgerson free of charge ensures that you can gather all the answers and feedback you need to make your decision, without any pressure.
+Meeting with an experienced hair transplant specialist like Dr. Torgerson ensures that you can gather all the answers and feedback you need to make your decision without any pressure.
 He’ll assess your scalp, listen to your goals, and make recommendations accordingly.
 Your custom treatment plan will be designed for you to have lasting satisfaction with your FUE hair transplant.
-Contact our knowledgeable staff to arrange your complimentary consultation today.
+Contact our knowledgeable staff to arrange your consultation today.